 Receiving 150,000 visitors annually, the Columbia Museum of Art is one of the premium places to go in Columbia, SC.
-Italian Renaissance and Baroque masterpieces form a large part of the collection alongside numerous modern and contemporary art pieces.
+Italian Renaissance and Baroque masterpieces form a large part of the artwork collection, alongside numerous modern and contemporary art pieces.

 Exhibitions at the museum are organized year-round.
 The museum’s permanent and temporary exhibits are both in-house and borrowed from other museums.